orobardet/gitlab-ci-linter/README.md

    gitlab-ci-linter [global options] [command [command options]] [PATH]

 Global options:
-   --gitlab-url URL, -u URL   root URL of the Gitlab instance to use API (default: "https://gitlab.com") [$GCL_GITLAB_URL] --ci-file FILE, -f FILE    FILE is the relative or absolute path to the gitlab-ci file [$GCL_GITLAB_CI_FILE] --directory DIR, -d DIR    DIR is the directory from where to search for gitlab-ci file and git repository (default: ".") [$GCL_DIRECTORY]
+   --gitlab-url URL, -u URL             root URL of the Gitlab instance to use API (default: auto-detect from remote origin, else "https://gitlab.com") [$GCL_GITLAB_URL]
+   --ci-file FILE, -f FILE              FILE is the relative or absolute path to the gitlab-ci file [$GCL_GITLAB_CI_FILE] --directory DIR, -d DIR              DIR is the directory from where to search for gitlab-ci file and git repository (default: ".") [$GCL_DIRECTORY]
-   --personal-access-token TOK -p TOK  personal access token TOK for accessing repositories when you have 2FA enabled [$GCL_PERSONAL_ACCESS_TOKEN]
+   --personal-access-token TOK, -p TOK  personal access token TOK for accessing repositories when you have 2FA enabled [$GCL_PERSONAL_ACCESS_TOKEN]
    --timeout value, -t value            timeout in second after which http request to Gitlab API will timeout (and the program will fails) (default: 5) [$GCL_TIMEOUT]
    --no-color, -n                       don't color output.
-By defaults the output is colorized if a compatible terminal is detected. [$GCL_NOCOLOR]
+By defaults the output is colorized if a compatible terminal is detected. (default: false) [$GCL_NOCOLOR]
-   --verbose, -v              verbose mode [$GCL_VERBOSE] --help, -h                 show help
-   --version, -V              print the version information
+   --verbose, -v                        verbose mode (default: false) [$GCL_VERBOSE] --help, -h                           show help (default: false) --version                            print the version information (default: false)

 Arguments:
    If PATH if given, it will depending of its type on filesystem: